Ana Pauker: Communist leadership position

 Ana Pauker went to France, where she became an instructor for the Comintern being also involved in the communist movement elsewhere in the Balkans.
+She was one of the coordinators of the French Communist Party.
 Upon returning to Romania in 1935, she was arrested and shot in both legs when she tried to flee.
 Ana Pauker was the chief defendant in a widely publicized trial with other leading communists and was sentenced to ten years in prison.
 In May 1941, the Romanian government sent her into exile to the Soviet Union in exchange for Ion Codreanu, a former member of Sfatul Țării (the parliament of Bessarabia that voted for union with Romania on 27 March 1918), who was detained by the Soviets after their occupation of Bessarabia in 1940.
 In the meantime, her husband had fallen victim to the Soviet Great Purge in 1938.
 Rumors abounded that she herself had denounced him as a Trotskyist traitor; Comintern archival documents reveal, however, that she repeatedly refused to do so.

 In Moscow, she became the leader of the Romanian communist exiles who later on became known as the "Muscovite faction".
 She returned to Romania in 1944 when the Red Army entered the country, becoming a member of the post-war government, which came to be dominated by the communists.
 In November 1947, the non-communist foreign minister Gheorghe Tătărescu was ousted and replaced by Pauker, making her the first woman in the modern world to hold such a post.

 But it was her position in the Communist Party leadership that was paramount.
-Although she declined to become the General Secretary of the Romanian Communist Party because she was a woman, and an intellectual, and had proposed the Romanian worker Gheorghe Gheorghiu-Dej for the job instead, Pauker formally held the number-two position in the Party leadership and was a member of the four-person Secretariat of the Central Committee.
+Although she declined to become the General Secretary of the Romanian Communist Party because she was a woman, Jewish and an intellectual, and had proposed the Romanian worker Gheorghe Gheorghiu-Dej for the job instead, Pauker formally held the number-two position in the Party leadership and was a member of the four-person Secretariat of the Central Committee.
 "Arguably the Jewish woman who achieved the most political power in the 20th century," Ana Pauker was widely believed to have been the actual leader of the Romanian communists in all but name during the immediate post-war period.
 In 1948 Time magazine featured her portrait on its cover and described her as "the most powerful woman alive" at that time.
 Infamous as the "Iron Lady" of Romanian Communist politics, she was universally seen as unreservedly Stalinist and as Moscow's primary agent in Romania.